5axes/CustomSupportCylinder/README.md

 # Custom Supports plugin for Cura

-Cura plugin which enables you to add custom cylindical supports!
+Cura plugin which enables you to add custom cylindical supports.
 It is based on the CustomSupports plugin version of Krasimir Stenanov Custom Supports plugin : http://lokspace.eu/cura-custom-supports-plugin/.

 The initial version was tested on Cura 4.5

 Installation
 ----